abhishekraj007/udacity-frontend/README.md

 # udacity-frontend-work
-Taking Udacity Front page as design inspiration and converting this design into code using bootsrap and custom styles.
+Taking Udacity Front page as design inspiration and converting this design into code.

 <a href="https://abhishekraj007.github.io/apps/udacity/">Demo</a>